 Enrico Schaefer: And so if you’re a celebrity, you fall into this new category of being notorious at least at some significant level where people understand when they hear that name, they associate it with you.
 And those people get a little bit higher deference and some special rights that you might not otherwise get if you were not well-known.
 Tell us about that.

-Mallory King: If you are a celebrity or justifiably well-known, the social media platforms have developed a verification process now.
-I’m sure everyone will be familiar with the little blue checkmark that comes next to any sort of official celebrity account that Twitter, Instagram, and Facebook will all place next to their handle or their name to indicate to the consumer or to the viewer that this is the official account for this individual.
+Guest: If you are a celebrity or justifiably well-known, social media platforms have developed a verification process now.
+I’m sure everyone is familiar with the little blue checkmark that comes next to any official celebrity account that Twitter, Instagram, and Facebook will all place next to their handle or their name to indicate to the consumer or the viewer that this is the official account for this individual.

-And this was something that was developed over the last few years in response to impersonation that was really rampant the social media platforms where people would make imposter accounts, and hold themselves out to be that celebrity or that influencer.
-It would create genuine confusion on social media, especially when they started saying things that weren’t in line with that particular celebrity’s lifestyle or their beliefs or the brands that they support.
+And this was something that was developed over the last few years in response to impersonation that was really rampant on social media platforms, where people would make imposter accounts and hold themselves out to be that celebrity or that influencer.
+It would create genuine confusion on social media, especially when they started saying things that weren’t in line with that particular celebrity’s lifestyle, beliefs, or the brands they support.

 Enrico Schaefer: Yeah, it’s really interesting.
-And for celebrities, they do get a little bit of actual deference.
-But sometimes you will get celebrities whom we represent, and they’ll say, “Well, but I don’t sell anything, and I’m not an influencer.”
-And for those folks we can create a strategy where you do just a little bit of something in order to create trademark rights so that you can better protect your name online.
-So a lot of people are like, “Oh, I want to register my trademark.”
+And celebrities do get a little bit of actual deference.
+But sometimes you will get celebrities we represent, and they’ll say, “Well, but I don’t sell anything, and I’m not an influencer.”
+And for those folks, we can create a strategy where you do just a little bit of something in order to create trademark rights so that you can better protect your name online.
+So many people are like, “Oh, I want to register my trademark.”
 But the real starting point is on trademark strategy.
-It’s talking to a competent, experienced trademark attorney who knows how create brands and knows how to navigate the digital space, who’s going to help you figure out what is the best way to go about protecting your name as a celebrity?
+It’s talking to a competent, experienced trademark attorney who knows how to create brands and navigate the digital space, who will help you figure out the best way to protect your name as a celebrity.

 So those are all really the types of things that we want influencers and celebrities to start thinking about.
-And the reason why we’re having this podcast today is because, honestly, we don’t see a lot of celebrities doing this kind of thing.
+And the reason why we have this podcast today is that, honestly, we don’t see a lot of celebrities doing this kind of thing.
 And it’s just something that a lot of folks don’t understand.
-So they just don’t know what they don’t know.
-So what do you want to talk about next, Mallory?
+So they don’t know what they don’t know.
+So what do you want to talk about next?
 What’s the next thing that people should be thinking about?

-Mallory King: Well, the next thing to have on your radar, if you are a celebrity, and you’re worried about impersonators, you’re worried about someone tarnishing your name, your brand, you should search for your name on social media.
+Guest: Well, the next thing to have on your radar, if you are a celebrity, and you’re worried about impersonators, you’re worried about someone tarnishing your name, your brand, you should search for your name on social media.
 See what accounts are out there.
 See what they’re doing.
-See what they’re saying, because, like you said, there are ways to get that removed, either through that social media platform’s policies, or through trademark or right of publicity laws as well.
+See what they’re saying because, as you said, there are ways to remove that, either through that social media platform’s policies or through trademark or right of publicity laws.